 The Company performs a qualitative goodwill assessment at the reporting unit level at least annually, or more frequently as events occur or circumstances change that would more-likely-than-not reduce the fair value of a reporting unit below its carrying amount.
 Factors considered in the Company's qualitative assessment include financial performance, financial forecasts, macroeconomic conditions, industry and market conditions, cost factors, market capitalization, carrying value, and events affecting the reporting units.
 If, after considering all relevant events and circumstances, the Company determines it is more-likely-than-not that the fair value of a reporting unit is less than its carrying amount, then it is necessary to perform a quantitative impairment test.
-If the Company elects to bypass the qualitative analysis, or concludes from the Company's qualitative analysis that it is more-likely-than-not that the fair value of a reporting unit is less than its carrying amount, a quantitative impairment test is performed by comparing the fair value of each reporting unit with its carrying amount.
+If the Company elects to bypass the qualitative analysis, or concludes from the Company's qualitative analysis that it is more-likely-than-not that the fair value of a reporting amount, a quantitative impairment test is performed by comparing the fair value of each reporting unit is less than its carrying amount, a quantitative impairment test is performed by comparing the fair value of each reporting unit with its carrying amount.
 If the fair value is greater than the carrying amount, then the reporting unit's goodwill is deemed not to be impaired.
-If the fair value is less than the carrying amount, a non-cash impairment loss is recognized for the amount by which a reporting unit's carrying amount exceeds its fair value, without exceeding the total amount of goodwill allocated to that reporting unit.
-Management estimates the fair value of the reporting units using a combination of a DCF calculation, which is a form of the income approach, and a market multiples calculation, which is a form of the market approach.
-The Company uses internal forecasts to estimate future cash flows expected to be generated by the reporting units when preparing DCF models under the income approach.
-To discount these cash flows, the Company uses an estimated weighted average cost of capital, which incorporates market and company-specific risk factors.
-The Company applies comparable publicly traded companies' multiples (e.g., revenue or Adjusted EBITDA) to the Company's reporting units' financial forecasts when using market multiples under the market approach.
+If the fair value, without exceeding the total amount of goodwill allocated to that reporting unit.
+Management estimates the fair value of the reporting units using a combination of a DCF calculation, which is a form of the income approach, and a market multiples calculation, which is a form of the income approach.
+The Company uses internal forecasts to estimate future cash flows the Company uses an estimated weighted average cost of capital, which incorporates market and company-specific risk factors.
+The Company applies comparable publicly traded companies' multiples (e.g., revenue or Adjusted EBITDA) to the Company's reporting units' financial forecasts when using market multiples under the market appro